danieltamming/danieltamming.github.io/index.md

 4. Given the effects due to the average number of rooms, the logarithm of the percentage of the population that is lower status has a statistically significant effect on the log of the median house value.

 #### Data
-The Boston Housing dataset contains medians, means, and proportions of various attributes of 506 different segments of the city of Boston.
+The Boston Housing Dataset contains medians, means, and proportions of various attributes of 506 different segments of the city of Boston.
 The median house value is used as the target variable.
 #### Approach
 Linear regression's assumptions are validated, allowing the enumerated confidence intervals to be created and hypothesis tests to be conducted.
 #### Relevant Links